Skip to main content

 When should I change my PacePoints budget?

-Like Heart Rate Zones, you shouldn't need to change your PacePoints budget unless there's been a significant change in your life.
+You shouldn't need to change your PacePoints budget unless there's been a significant change in your condition or how you manage it.
 Examples of this include:

-A significant, long-term change to your illness which has caused a definite increase or decrease to your heart rate.
+• A significant, long-term change to your condition which has caused a definite increase or decrease to your heart rate.

 We don't recommend changing your PacePoint budget too regularly.
 The goal is to find a stable amount of activity you can do each day that won't worsen your symptoms.